dylanljones/lattpy/CONTRIBUTING.md

 # Contributing

-Thank you for contributing `lattpy` :tada:
+Thank you for contributing to `lattpy` :tada:

 ## Commit Message Format